Purslane Control

 • When seeds are produced, they will be small, reddish-brown to black, oblong-shaped, and kept in pods that eventually split open.

-Use the description and image above to help you to properly identify purslane on your property.
-If you are not totally sure, contact us and send us a photo of your weed and we will identify it for you and suggest treatment options.
+Use the description and image above to help you properly identify purslane on your property.
+If you are not totally sure, contact us and send us a photo of your weed.
+We will identify it for you and suggest treatment options.

 Inspection

-After you have confirmed that you are dealing with purslane, you can proceed with inspection.
-During this phase, you will locate areas where purslane is thriving and observe the conditions that are allowing it to grow.
-This information will help you in knowing where to focus your herbicide application.
+After you have confirmed that you are dealing with purslane, you can proceed with the inspection.
+During this phase, you will locate areas where purslane is thriving and observe the conditions that allow it to grow.
+This information will help you know where to focus your herbicide application.

 Purslane on Sidewalk